reflectoring/reflectoring.github.io/_posts/2019-02-21-spring-boot-test.md

 ```

 There's a lot of other [auto-configurations](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-testing.html#boot-features-testing-spring-boot-applications-testing-autoconfigured-tests)
 available that each add other beans to the application context.
+Here are some other useful ones from the documentation:

+* `@AutoConfigureWebTestClient`: Adds `WebTestClient` to the test application context.
+It allows us test WebFlux server endpoints.
+* `@AutoConfigureTestDatabase`: Allows us to run test against a real database instead of the embedded one.

 ### Setting Custom Configuration Properties